xivic-homium/ethereum.rb/README.md

 raw_events.map  do  |event|
-  ::EvmClient::EventLog.build(raw_response:  event, contract:  contract) end
+  ::EvmClient::EventLog.build(raw_response:  event, contract:  contract).to_h
+end
 ```

-  What is being returned is a collection of `EventLog` containing all of the extracted and decoded data you would need.
+  What is being returned is a collection of Hashes containing all of the extracted and decoded data you would need.